buggyrace/buggy-race-about/docs/races/downloading.md

 > The races are run _offline_ (see [running the race](running) for details on
 > why and how this is).
 You need to download the **race file** for the
-> race, because this is used as input when you run the run.
+> race, because this is used as input when you run the race.

 When you download the race file, the race server bundles up all the information needed *including the buggies*.
 The time you download the file matters: it's